JeffreyChan0913/EYE/Advance/0901/perf/README.md

 1. Reference(1) - Scroll down to page 41 [link](https://ocw.mit.edu/courses/6-s096-introduction-to-c-and-c-january-iap-2013/bba9056d5290198d563edc47dfcff0e9_MIT6_S096_IAP13_lec3.pdf)
 2. Reference(2) - Scroll to Dynamically Allocated Array [link](https://www.cs.swarthmore.edu/~newhall/unixhelp/C_arrays.html#:~:text=dynamically%20allocated%20arrays&text=To%20dynamically%20allocate%20space%2C%20use,space%20of%20the%20passed%20size.)

-Since the size of the C-Style array is fixed and you are not suppose to change the size at run time, as a result, we do not have to care about adding new elements into the array with sizing issue.
+Since the size of the C-Style array is fixed and you are not suppose to change the size during run time, as a result, we do not have to care about adding new elements into the array with sizing issue.
 At a high level, when we declare an array, we need to know the size in advance.
 Moreover, once we know the amount of elements, $n, n \in \mathbb{Z}^+$, we simply allocate the memory from the computer with a size n.

 ```c
 	const int n = 10;